The-mandemOS-boys/MandemOS-Server--Hecate-/README.md

 In the browser interface, type your message into the text box or use the voice button.
 You can also click **Summarize Memory** to get a short summary of all remembered facts.
+Pass `--speak` when starting the server if you want Hecate to vocalize replies using `pyttsx3`.

 ### Run Locally